 For some, integrating this mindset may be difficult initially.
 Whenever I don’t feel like I’m making the progress that I should, I remember something from my family’s summer vacations.
 You see, every summer I take my family from our home in Florida to Colorado, where we enjoy a variety of activities, including hiking up to beautiful mountain waterfalls.
 On our way up the slopes, it’s sometimes hard and arduous.
-That’s when we’re reminded of a Colorado saying, “Every so often, you should turn around, because that’s where the view is.”
+That’s when we’re reminded of a Colorado saying, “every so often, you should turn around – because that’s where the view is.”

 The same holds true in your professional practice.
 You wouldn’t have gotten to where you are without achieving great things.
 Even if you’re just starting out, you have educated yourself, passed tests, became licensed and employed.
-You may have started your own firm or have become entrenched in one.
+You may have started your own firm or became entrenched in one.
 Eventually you built a practice, and perhaps you’re raising a family or have raised a family along the way.

 You’ve already experienced the abundant mindset.
 You wouldn’t have gotten this far without it.
 It’s just that when you’re striving for more, you tend to get caught in negative emotions.
-It’s how our human minds are programmed, to look for dangers along the way.
+It’s how our human minds are programmed – to look for dangers along the way.
 Our species wouldn’t have survived if we weren’t constantly aware of threats surrounding us.

 But don’t let that mindset take over.
 Remind yourself that with each new stage, you must go through a period of transformation.
 This can be a scary time, where you have to muster a lot of courage.
 Pressing on, you’ll develop those new capabilities, which fosters confidence and positivity.